Spain’s deadly border: Justice denied to victims at El Tarajal, Ceuta

 Spain has implemented a policy of automatic summary expulsions to Morocco from its enclaves of Ceuta and Melilla on the northern coast of Africa since 2005.
 It was the first European country to ground pushbacks in national law in 2015.
 Since Spain affords no real access to border posts to allow people on the move to apply for international protection from Morocco, they have no option but to climb the border fences separating Morocco from Spain.

-Black persons in particular are racially profiled by Moroccan authorities and cannot even approach the border without being turned away.
+Black people in particular are racially profiled by Moroccan authorities and cannot even approach the border without being turned away.
 Dozens of those who have tried to cross via the border fences have been killed, many more disappeared, and some arrested and prosecuted.
 The majority are violently forced back to Morocco and left to live in dire conditions with no access to protection.

 Media

-glossary (2)
+Glossary (2)

 Definition

-Topics (2)
+Topics (1)

 Insight